bb12346/bb12346.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
+  - Nighttime Image/Video Enhancement
-  - Information Retrieval
+  - Gait Recognition

 # Education to show in About widget
 education: